-We participate in the Shalom Coalition of the Cincinnati Chapter of Habitat for Humanity.
+We participate in the Shalom Coalition, an interfaith group, of the Cincinnati Chapter of Habitat for Humanity.
 Hyde Park Community Church was one of the founding partners of this coalition.
-In 2010 we dedicated the 14th house, the Larry Burrows Memorial House.
-In 2011 we are helped build one new house and rehabbing another home.
-2015 will mark the 20th house that the coalition has built!
+From the first house construction in 1998, our church has supported this mission by providing funds to build the house and people helping with the construction.
+Yes, people just like you!

 We support this ministry by providing funds to build the house and by having volunteers help build the house.

 Saturdays are the primary day where construction takes place on the home.

 Interfaith Hospitality Network (IHN)